| วารสารสมาคมจิตแพทย์แห่งประเทศไทยJournal of the Psychiatrist

 side effects especially extrapyramidal symptoms (EPS) were evaluated

 by the Extrapyramidal Symptom Rating Scale (ESRS).
+Results There were

 significant reduction in PANSS total scores, positive, negative,